wp-plugins/async-javascript/readme.txt

 1. this screen shot description corresponds to async-javascript-screenshot1.jpg and shows the admin page for Async Javascript

 == Changelog ==

+= 1.15.02.23
+* Tested for WordPress v4.1.1
+* Added ability to provide a comma seperated list of scripts to be excluded from async/defer (thanks to Nico Ryba for this suggestion)

 = 1.14.12.19
 * Tested for Wordpress v4.1